Mini Lemon Cheesecakes have a homemade graham cracker crust topped with a creamy cheesecake swirled with lemon curd.

 STEP 2: In a medium bowl mix the graham cracker crumbs, melted butter, salt, and sugar until well combined.
 The mixture should be the texture of wet sand.

-Step 3: Use the bottom of a clean cup to firmly press about 1-1 ½ tablespoons of the crumb mixture into each liner.
+STEP 3: Use the bottom of a clean cup to firmly press about 1-1 ½ tablespoons of the crumb mixture into each liner.
+Bake the crusts for 8-10 minutes or until golden brown.
+Remove the pan from the oven and allow to cool completely.

 Lemon Curd

-Step 1: In a medium heat-proof bowl whisk together the sugar, lemon juice, egg, and egg yolk.
+STEP 1: In a medium heat-proof bowl whisk together the sugar, lemon juice, egg, and egg yolk.
 The mixture should be pretty smooth.

-Step 2: Place the bowl over a small saucepan of simmering water and add the butter.
+STEP 2: Place the bowl over a small saucepan of simmering water and add the butter.

-Step 3: Let the mixture cook over low heat for about 15 minutes, whisking occasionally.
+STEP 3: Let the mixture cook over low heat for about 15 minutes, whisking occasionally.
 Make sure you scrape down the edges well.

-Step 4: You will know the curd is ready when a thermometer reads 180 degrees (F) or when it is the consistency of mayonnaise.
+STEP 4: You will know the curd is ready when a thermometer reads 180 degrees (F) or when it is the consistency of mayonnaise.

-Step 5: Remove the curd from the heat and cover the surface of the curd with plastic wrap.
+STEP 5: Remove the curd from the heat and cover the surface of the curd with plastic wrap.
 This will prevent the curd from forming a skin on the top.
 Place the curd in the fridge to cool while you prepare the cheesecake filling.

-Lemon Cheesecake Filling
+Cheesecake Filling

-Step 1: Turn the oven down to 300 degrees (F).
+STEP 1: Turn the oven down to 300 degrees (F).

-Step 2: In the bowl of a stand mixer or in a large bowl with a hand mixer, beat the cream cheese and sugar together on low speed until fully combined and smooth.
-Don’t overmix or you’ll add too much air into the mixture.
+STEP 2: In the bowl of a stand mixer or in a large bowl with a hand mixer, beat the cream cheese and sugar together on low speed until fully combined and smooth.
+Don’t over mix or you’ll add too much air into the mixture.

-Step 3: Add the eggs one at a time, mixing well and scraping down the sides of the bowl between each addition.
+STEP 3: Add the eggs one at a time, mixing well and scraping down the sides of the bowl between each addition.

-Step 4: Add the heavy cream, vanilla, and lemon juice.
+STEP 4: Add the heavy cream, vanilla, and lemon juice.
 Mix until fully combined.

-Step 5: Fill each liner up almost to the top.
+STEP 5: Fill each liner up almost to the top.
 The cheesecakes won’t rise much, so you can fill them up most of the way.

-Step 7: Bake the cheesecakes for 15 minutes.
+STEP 7: Bake the cheesecakes for 15 minutes.
 Turn the oven off and allow the cheesecakes to sit in the oven for 30 minutes.
 Crack the oven door open and allow to sit until cooled to room temperature.

-Step 8: Transfer cheesecakes to the fridge until ready to serve.
+STEP 8: Transfer cheesecakes to the fridge until ready to serve.

 Meringue Topping (Optional)